SJ Euronight

-SJ EuroNight (EN 345/346) is a night train service between Stockholm Central Station in Sweden and Berlin Hauptbahnhof in Germany.
+SJ EuroNight (EN 344/345), subsequently RDC Euronight, is a night train service between Stockholm Central Station in Sweden and Berlin Lichtenberg in Germany.
 The overnight train is part of the Euronight (EN) network, and operates with sleeping car, couchette car and seated carriages.
-A buffet car from SJ AB (Swedish Railways) is attached between Malmö Central and Stockholm.
+Until August 2026, a buffet car from SJ AB (Swedish Railways) was attached between Malmö Central and Stockholm.

 Background

 In January 2020, the Swedish Transport Administration (Trafikverket) published a draft investigation into re-introduction of night trains between Sweden and Germany.
 Proposed routes were Malmö‒Cologne‒Aachen and Stockholm‒Malmö‒Hamburg.
 Västra Götaland County (VGR) separately investigated and proposed Oslo‒Gothenburg‒Hamburg.

 In January 2021, bids were invited by the Swedish Transport Administration for public service obligation operation of night train connections between Sweden and Germany.
 In June 2021 the Danish law covering operation of rail transport in Denmark was changed to allow the Swedish Transport Administration to procure overnight train services between the Denmark–Sweden border and the Denmark–Germany border.
 Inside Germany the train cannot be financially supported.